Best Practices & Reading List

 - The Almanack of Naval Ravikant

-- What I Talk About When I Talk About Running — Haruki Murakami A memoir on finding purpose by one of Japan's most prolific novelists.
-Potent lessons on finding purpose, quiet applicable to founders or anyone honing their craft.
+- What I Talk About When I Talk About Running — Haruki Murakami A memoir on finding purpose and rhythm in work and life, by one of Japan's most prolific novelists.
+Potent lessons applicable to founders or anyone honing their craft

-- Zero to One — Peter Thiel All startup founders should read and truly absorb the lessons of this book.
+- Zero to One — Peter Thiel All startup founders and VCs should read and truly absorb the lessons of this book

 - Fooled by Randomness — Nassim Taleb